 If it’s a sweet treat you’re after, look no further than Miann.
 Serving up a range of decadent pastries, savouries, petit gateaux, macarons, gelato and housemade chocolates (all of which are made from ethically-sourced Cacao at Miann’s dedicated Morningside factory), and open from 7am until late into the night, this is the ideal pitstop for an afternoon pick-me-up or a post-dinner dessert.

-Despite being a relative newcomer to Britomart, Mr Morris has already made a serious splash.
+Mr Morris made a serious splash when it landed in Britomart a few years ago, and for very good reason.
 Widely praised for its food that showcases local, sustainable and seasonal produce in dishes that present as a modern mash-up of New Zealand and Pasifika cuisine, this impressive restaurant is the perfect place to go if you’re looking for a calm environment and a culinary experience.

-Another Britomart newbie, Ghost Street was conceived by the same culinary minds behind Xuxu Dumpling Bar, Cafe Hanoi and Saan, and has fast become one of the hottest dining spots in the area.
+Ghost Street was conceived by the same culinary minds behind Perch (formerly Xuxu Dumpling Bar), Cafe Hanoi and the sorely-missed Saan, and quickly became one of the hottest dining spots in the area.
 Set in what used to be the Basement of 1885, the restaurant is dimly lit and atmospheric, designed to reimagine the bustling, hole-in-the-wall eateries of Beijing’s famous food street.
-This idea carries onto the menu too, where punchy, seasonal dishes (inspired by a wide crosssection of Chinese cuisine) run the gamut of flavours from tart and savoury to Sichuan and spice.
+This idea carries onto the menu too, where punchy, seasonal dishes (inspired by a wide cross-section of Chinese cuisine) run the gamut of flavours from tart and savoury to Sichuan and spice.

 You’ll find some of the city’s best Japanese fare at this Britomart stalwart, where izakaya-style dining is given a sophisticated twist.
 Settle into Ebisu’s moody, low-lit dining room and enjoy a selection of delicious plates to share, from sushi and sashimi to dumplings, tempura and larger dishes like seared duck breast and Kagoshima Black wagyu scotch.
 Although open for lunch service as well, nothing beats an intimate dinner here with friends or family.

-Having recently undergone a relocation (although just next door) and a refurbishment, Cafe Hanoi continues to be one of Britomart’s most popular eateries.
-From its delectable menu that takes traditional Vietnamese flavours and gives them a modern twist, to its lively atmosphere that promises a fun, buzzing dining experience, it’s clear to see why this downtown hotspot has remained on our radar for so long.
+Following its refurbishment and relocation some years ago, Cafe Hanoi continues to be one of Britomart’s most popular eateries.
+From its divine menu that takes traditional Vietnamese flavours and gives them a modern twist to its lively atmosphere that promises a fun, buzzing dining experience, it’s clear to see why this downtown hotspot has remained on our radar for so long.